Searching for GEMS: The Occurrence of Giant Planets orbiting M-dwarfs within 100 pc: Calculation of Occurrence Rates

 where $S_j(P, R_p)$ is the detection sensitivity in a period-radius bin as shown in \autoref{fig:sens_eml}, and $N_{\star,j}$ are the number of stars, in a given spectral subtype $j$. $\mathcal{P}_{tr, i}$ refers to the transit probability for planet $i$ from \autoref{eq:transitprobability}.

-We accounted for errors in the period and radius estimates of all confirmed and candidate planets by bootstrapping the above equation across 5,000 iterations and accounting for the bootstrap-induced uncertainty ($\sigma_{\text{boot}}$).
-Our seven confirmed planets have a false positive probability (FPP) of 0, whereas for the new candidate lacking spectroscopic follow-up, we calculated occurrence rates under two extreme scenarios -- assuming an FPP of 0 or 1.
-This approach encompasses all possible outcomes, providing a more comprehensive and transparent estimate than methods that rely on uncertain statistical validations alone.
+We accounted for errors in the period and radius estimates of all confirmed planets by bootstrapping the above equation across 5,000 iterations and accounting for the bootstrap-induced uncertainty ($\sigma_{\text{boot}}$).
+Our seven confirmed planets have a false positive probability (FPP) of 0.
 We note that bootstrap iterations in which a planet fell outside our injection bounds did not contribute to the occurrence rate.
-Since our new candidate has a median radius estimate outside these bounds, it did not significantly increase the occurrence rate even when we set $\text{FPP}_{\text{cand}} = 0$.
-We present the occurrence rates calculated in this way as the ``maximal" rates for completeness.

 For the uncertainty in $f_{occ,j}$, we follow recommendations from Appendix A by \cite{hsu_improving_2018}, added in quadrature with errors introduced by bootstrapping: